flitbit/erlang_bcp47/README.md

 The 1st and 3rd elements, `Type` and `Detail` are invariant for matched subtags, however, the second element `Lookup` will have letter casing as specified by the caller.

 The definition of elements in the `Detail` tuple correspond to the similarly named fields described in [BCP 47](http://www.rfc-editor.org/rfc/bcp/bcp47.txt).
 The details enable programs to validate language tags and make appropriate processing decisions.
-For instance, the language subtag "de" has the value "Latn" in its `SuppressScript` element, so we know if the tag had been "de-Latn-DE-1901", the script "Latn" is unneccesarily specified.
-Also note that the "1901" variant is only valid with the prefix "de", so if we saw "pl-DE-1901", even though polish was spoken in Germany in 1901, the construction is invalid because "1901" variant is only applicable to the german language.
+For instance, the language subtag `de` has the value `Latn` in its `SuppressScript` element, so we know if the tag had been `de-Latn-DE-1901`, the script `Latn` is unneccesarily specified.
+Also note that the `1901` variant is only valid with the prefix `de`, so if we saw `pl-DE-1901`, even though polish was spoken in Germany in 1901, the construction is invalid because the `1901` variant is only applicable to the german language.

 BCP 47 indicates that subtags are case-insensitive, even though it incorporates recommendations for character case in many subtag types.
 Since subtag types are positional, to disambiguate subtags `bcp47:describe_tag/1` will choose subtags based on the position of the subtag and what precedes it, and only resorts to character case matching if position isn't helpful.

-### Describe Subtag
+### Describe a Subtag

 In some cases, you'll want to see all of the possibilities for a particular subtag.
 Take 'sr' for example: